antofuller/configaformers/experiments/README.md

 <img src="https://github.com/muddyrains/muddy-nets/blob/main/experiments/images/768_shifting.PNG">

+Figure 3

 It seems that token shifting converges faster for all settings.
 Next, we can see (while squinting) that blue is no better than black (baseline) at 500M tokens.
-Comparing blue to orange we can conclude that blue likely didn't keep enough features from t (256 vs 356 for orange).
+Comparing blue to orange we can conclude that blue likely didn't keep enough features from t (256 vs 384 for orange).
 Lastly, red is the clear winner - simply shifting half of the representation from the previous position in the sequence.
 We can safely conclude that token shifting helps, but too much shifting hurts, or at least offsets the advantages.
 These findings align with rumors from EleutherAI's discord.

 <img src="https://github.com/muddyrains/muddy-nets/blob/main/experiments/images/768_wider.PNG">